daryll-ko/daryll-ko/README.md

 <h2>⚙️ Tech Stack</h2>

-I edit stuff using [Vim](https://www.vim.org/).
-I use [kitty](https://sw.kovidgoyal.net/kitty/) as my terminal emulator.
+I use [Vim](https://www.vim.org/) as my editor and [kitty](https://sw.kovidgoyal.net/kitty/) as my terminal emulator.
 MacOS makes all the magic happen!

 The tools I usually play with are in the dropdown below: